Does this test have other names?

 What might affect my test results?

-Drinking excessive amounts of alcohol can affect men's hormone levels.
-Conditions including obesity and diabetes can also affect men's testosterone levels.
+Drinking a lot of alcohol can affect men's hormone levels.
+Obesity and diabetes can also affect men's testosterone levels.

-For women, having certain health conditions, such as PCOS, can increase free testosterone.
+For women, some health conditions, such as PCOS, can increase free testosterone.

 How do I get ready for this test?